python-rapidjson/python-rapidjson/README.rst

 Python wrapper around RapidJSON
 ===============================

-RapidJSON_ is an extremely fast C++ JSON serialization library.
+RapidJSON_ is an extremely fast C++ JSON parser and serialization library.

 We do not support legacy Python versions, you will need to upgrade to Python 3 to use this library.